3 Print Biographies |

 5' 6½" (1.69 m)

 Did You Know?

-[on Joseph Losey]: Joe Losey's very good.
-"The Servant" is very effective, very well done - for its subject, extraordinarily well-done - and it broke new ground and many new barriers in terms of morals and so on.
+(1963) is very effective, very well done--for its subject, extraordinarily well-done--and it broke new ground and many new barriers in terms of morals and so on.
 But it left you small and mean and petty; it didn't release you from anything; it drove home the oppression and weight of its theme rather than bursting you out of it.

 In Hollywood from 1939, Mann began as an assistant director at Paramount.
-Promoted to director, he began by turning out low budget thrillers and films noir for studios like Republic and RKO (1945-46).
-He was at MGM between 1949 and 1951, but eventually made his breakthrough at Universal with a series of uncompromisingly tough, 'psychological' westerns, starring James Stewart.
-These films featured...
+Promoted to director, he began by turning out low-budget thrillers and films noir for studios like Republic, Eagle-Lion (formerly PRC) and RKO (1945-46).
+He was at MGM from 1949-51, but eventually made his breakthrough at Universal with a series of uncompromisingly tough, "psychological" westerns starring James Stewart

 Often included heavy elements of sadism in his films